Ely Cathedral Home & Garden Show

 “The Little Pocket of Nature”

-The garden is constructed using predominantly reclaimed materials which helps to create a cozy natural space, for butterflies, bees and birds to enjoy natures produce and for everyone to see and hear the wonders of wildlife in action.
+The garden is constructed using predominantly reclaimed materials helping to create a cozy natural space.
+Butterflies, bees and birds can enjoy nature’s produce so that everyone can see and hear wildlife in action.

-Homes and habitats are created for other insects and invertebrates by leaving placed log piles, wooden posts with small holes placed within the planting and pebbles that allow areas for insects to hide.
+Homes and habitats are created for other insects and invertebrates by stacking different varieties of logs in creative ways.
+Wooden posts drilled with holes placed within the planting create hideaways for solitary bees, and a pebble path allows more areas for insects to hide.

-By bringing in a diverse variety of plants for all seasons, this “little pocket of nature,” provides multiple pollinating insects with nectar-rich pollen flowers, leaves for caterpillars, and seed-heads for insects to overwinter in.
-All of these plants will encourage beneficial insects, hoverflies, ladybirds and lacewings as well as butterflies, moths and bees.
+By bringing in a diverse variety of plants for all seasons, this “Little Pocket of Nature,” provides multiple, pollinating-insects with nectar-rich pollen flowers, leaves for caterpillars, and seed-heads for insects to overwinter in.
+All of the plants will encourage beneficial insects, such as hoverflies, ladybirds and lacewings as well as butterflies, moths and bees.

-By including a source of water, it allows birds to wash any grubs from their feathers and to bathe or drink.
+A large steel bowl brings in a source of water, allowing birds to wash any grubs from their feathers and to bathe or drink.
 It will also encourage frogs and toads.
+The large rocks or pebbles help wildlife get in and out easily.
 Bring in water and the wildlife will come.

 The Little Pocket of Nature (Pictures from the show)